ChorlukaBA/SpringSecLogin/GENERAL.md

 With Swagger, we can define your API using the **OpenAPI** Specification (formerly known as Swagger Specification).
 This specification allow us to describe our API endpoints, request/response formats, authentication methods, and more.
 It provides a standardized way to document and communicate our API design.
+See the example below:

-To use Swagger, we can add the Swagger dependency to our project in the `pom.xml` file:
+- We can add the Swagger dependency to our project in the `pom.xml` file:
 ```xml
 <properties>
 	<openapi-swagger.version>1.6.15</openapi-swagger.version>